hunterandersen/TankShooter/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [] Implement composition class structure to more elegantly handle movement
+- [] Implement composition class structure to more elegantly handle object movement
 - [] Implement bullet collision and subsequent player death
 - [] Implement LERP to smooth object movements
 - [] Expand and beautify the start menu(s)
     - [] Make sure the menus are responsive
+- [] Secure the data transfers between server and client with JWT
+- [] Authenticate users
+    - [] Limit room creation to one room per user

 <p align="right">(<a href="#top">back to top</a>)</p>